AdaCore/gnatstudio/docs/users_guide/plugins.rst

 Helper plug-ins
 ^^^^^^^^^^^^^^^

-A number of plug-ins are in fact useful when you want to create your own plug-ins.
+A number of plug-ins are useful when you want to create your own plug-ins.

 The :file:`gps_utils` module
 ----------------------------